decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 The JWS payload (not shown above) is the Base64url encoded JWM.

 When transmitted in a normal JWM fashion, the JSON Serialization MUST be used.
+Either the General or Flattened form of a JWS is valid.
+Message recipients MUST be able to process both forms.
+Message senders using signed messages MAY use either form.
+Flatted form is sufficient, as only the message sender's signature is valid, and a single signature may be fully represented in flattened form.

 #### Verification